 Further, no team may put up a combination of players that makes it impossible for the team to comply with the 23-Rule.
-Doing so is a violation of the 23-Rule.
-If a team violates the 23-Rule their opponent will be declared the winner of the team match.
-The team match will be decided at the point where it becomes impossible for the violating team to comply with the 23-Rule.
-For example, presume that Team A is playing Team B in an 8Ball match.
+Doing so is a violation of the Team Skill Level Limit rule.
+If a team violates the Team Skill Level Limit rule their opponent will be declared the winner of the team match.
+The team match will be decided at the point where it becomes impossible for the violating team to comply with the Team Skill Level Limit rule.
+For example, presume that Team A is playing Team B in an 8-Ball match.
 The skill levels of the players on Team A's roster are as follows 7-6-6-2-3-3-4-4.
-If Team A throws their SL7 in the first individual match, a SL6 in the second individual match, and the other SL6 in the third individual match, it will violate the 23-Rule since the combined skill levels of the five players it throws will exceed 23 no matter which two players it throws in the last two matches.
+If Team A throws their SL7 in the first individual match, a SL6 in the second individual match, and the other SL6 in the third individual match, it has violated the Team Skill Level Limit rule since the combined skill levels of the five players it throws will exceed 23 no matter which two players it throws in the last two matches.
 Therefore, at the point that the first rack is struck in the third individual match, Team B becomes the winner of the team match.
-However teams should remember, as stated in Rule 5 above, a team can withdraw a declared player, prior to the rack being struck, if declaring the player will cause the team to violate the 23-Rule.
+However, teams should remember, as stated in Rule 5 above and the Official Team Manual, a team can withdraw a declared player, prior to the rack being struck, if declaring the player will cause the team to violate the Team Skill Level Limit rule.

-It is your team's responsibility to ensure that your opponents comply with the 23-Rule.
-If the opposing team violates the 23-Rule, but wins the team match, and the 23-Rule violation is not noted on the scoresheet when the scoresheet is submitted to the Control Table, the opposing team will be declared the winner, and your team will be deemed to have waived the 23-Rule violation.
+It is your team's responsibility to ensure that your opponents comply with the Team Skill Level Limit rule.
+If the opposing team violates the rule, but wins the team match, and the violation is not noted on the scoresheet when the scoresheet is submitted to the Control Table, the opposing team may be declared the winner, and your team will be deemed to have waived the Team Skill Level Limit rule violation The Tournament Director may forfeit the violating team from that team match whether it is or isn't noted on the scoresheet.

 In addition, in order to avoid forfeiting individual matches, a team must be able to show that it can put up five players whose combined skill levels do not exceed 23.
-If, prior to the start of a team match, the combined skill levels of the five lowest skilled players on the team's roster exceed 23, if possible the team must play four players whose skill levels do not exceed 19 and forfeit the fifth match.
-If prior to the start of a team match, the combined skill levels of the four lowest skilled players on the roster exceed 19, the team must play three players whose skill levels do not exceed 15 and forfeit the fourth and fifth matches.
+If, prior to the start of a team match, the combined skill levels of the five lowest skilled players on the team's roster exceed 23, the team must play four players whose skill levels do not exceed 19 (if possible) and forfeit the fifth match.
+If prior to the start of a team match, the combined skill levels of the five lowest skilled players on the team's roster exceed 23, and the combined skill levels of the four lowest skilled players on the roster exceed 19, the team must then play three players whose skill levels do not exceed 15 and forfeit the fourth and fifth matches.